Operation Blackleg: Dive 004

 The primary objective of Dive 004 was to recover classified documents from the remaining compartments: the 909 office, Captain's Bridge, and CB Store.
 Using the access cut by Dive 003, the divers entered the CB store and successfully cleared the compartment.
 The Communications store contained only bunting and no classified materials.

-Leading Diver Gale enters the Operations Room via a large hole blasted into the wreck by charges placed from dive 003, successfully cutting away pipes blocking access; Gale reports extensive battle damage and no sign of safes containing classified materials.
-Leading Diver Jenrick re-enters the Operations Room, encountering several large consoles that were loose and unstable.
+Leading Diver Gale entered the Operations Room via a large hole blasted into the wreck by charges placed from dive 003, successfully cutting away pipes blocking access; Gale reported extensive battle damage and no sign of safes containing classified materials.
+Leading Diver Jenrick re-entered the Operations Room, encountering several large consoles that were loose and unstable.
 He recovered the last of the few loose publications.
 The Operation Room was deemed successfully cleared, and no further investigation by divers was needed.
 Leading Diver Bean re-enters the Computer Room, recovering a few items; the compartment is declared cleared.
 On 13 December, the divers found a route into the 909 Office.
 The safes were opened and cleared using a crowbar, chisel, and hammer.
 This was to complete the internal tasks of Operation Blackleg.
 All classified materials are recovered, and the operation moves to the final phases, ordnance clearance and aerials.
 Three demolition charges were placed on the Sea Skua magazine, the torpedo Body Room, and over the second steering position.
 Plastic explosive packs were placed around the base of the 965 "bedstead" aerial, successfully blowing the aerial of the mast, which was stropped and recovered.
 On the final dive of 004, the team attached 4lb plastic explosive packs to unarmed Sea Dart missiles remaining in the magazine.

 Dive 005

-With the Senior Naval Officer in saturation to survey the tasks successfully carried out by Dive teams 002, 003, and 004, FCPO Diver John Dadd, a highly qualified clearance diver, was now the Senior Diving officer.
+With the Senior Naval Officer in saturation to survey the tasks successfully carried out by Dive teams 002, 003, and 004, FCPO Diver John Dadd, a clearance diver, was now the Senior Diving officer.
 FCPO Dadd was also in charge of all demolitions throughout Operation Blackleg.
 Saturation Dive 005 was short dive lasting only three days plus decompression.
 The team placed demolition charges on the remaining Sea Dart missiles.
 The final dive excursion of Operation Blackleg was to survey the charges that successfully destroyed the missiles.
 As an act of remembrance to the deceased sailors, a White Ensign was placed on Coventry.